“Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering”

 The second line of clothing which God wants us to don is “kindness.”

-Kindness manifests compassion.
-This is action that comes out of empathy.
-It may take the form of a kind word, an invitation to lunch, an offer to help.
+The idea of “kindness” is generosity or goodness.
+“Kindness” is a manifestation of mercy or compassion.
+This manifestation is an action that comes out of empathy.
+It may take the form of a kind word, an invitation to lunch, or an offer to help.
+Those who are kind toward others have a sense of generosity in their souls; they desire to give to others.

 “Be kindly affectionate to one another with brotherly love, in honor giving preference to one another” (Rom.
 12:10).

 We seldom think of God as kind.
-We normally think of him as love, justice, and truth.
+We usually think of Him as love, justice, and truth.

 “But when the kindness and the love of God our Savior toward man appeared” (Titus 3:4).